Venue Selection Clauses In Construction Contracts

 In mandatory venue selection, the court steps in to impose the venue selection by the parties, but if the venue selection is permissive, the court is obligated to find a different venue better suited than one chosen by the parties.
 If parties decided to go the mandatory venue selection route, there will be no surprises and they will mutually decide on a venue location.
 If the party decides to go with a permissive clause, the court will take into consideration convenience and expense when choosing a venue.

-Every Orlando construction lawyer employed at Trent Cotney, P.A. has experience working in the construction industry before becoming an attorney.
+Every Orlando construction lawyer employed at Cotney Construction Law has experience working in the construction industry before becoming an attorney.
 Each lawyer at this firm has experience with drafting contracts and with that, drafting up venue selection clauses for clients.

 To speak with one of our Orlando construction lawyers, or for more information on our construction law services, please contact our office at 407.378.6575 or submit our contact request form to request a consultation.